xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 > **Requirements**:
 >
-> Katalon Recorder version x.x.x onwards.
+> Katalon Recorder version 5.6.0 onwards.

-This guide shows you how to perform DDT in Katalon Recorder.
+This guide shows you how to apply DDT to a test case in Katalon Recorder.

 ## Perform data-driven testing

-In Katalon Recorder, there are two steps to perform DDT:
+In Katalon Recorder, there are two steps to apply DDT to a test case:

 1. Add data files to your workspace.
 2. Configure data-driven commands and variables in the test case.